The castration of dogs and cats - What to consider?

 Every anaesthetic carries a certain risk, although modern anaesthetic methods in veterinary medicine are relatively safe and the risk can be minimised as far as possible through good anaesthetic management.
 When neutering is planned, the animals are usually young and healthy and therefore have a very low anaesthetic risk.

-Not every behavioral problem is caused by hormones!
+Not every behavioral disorder is caused by hormones

 Neutering is not the solution to every behavioural problem or disobedience.
 Neutering can only improve hormonal behavioural problems.
 If an animal is fundamentally aggressive or disobedient, then work must be done with a dog trainer.